On $\{k\}$-Roman graphs: complexity of recognition and the case of split graphs: Characterizing suns and their complements

-This work is supported in part by the Slovenian Research and Innovation Agency (I0-0035, research programs P1-0285 and P1-0404, and research projects J1-3003, J1-4008, J1-4084, J1-60012, and N1-0370) and by the research program CogniCom (0013103) at the University of Primorska.
-Also by the Agencia Nacional de Promoción de la Investigación, el Desarrollo Tecnológico y la Innovación through project PICT-2020-SERIE A-03032, and Universidad Nacional de Rosario through project 80020220700042UR.
+This work is supported in part by the Slovenian Research and Innovation Agency (I0-0035, research programs P1-0285, P1–0383, and P1-0404, and research projects J1-60012, J1-70035, J1-70046, and N1-0370), by the Agencia Nacional de Promoción de la Investigación, el Desarrollo Tecnológico y la Innovación through project PICT-2020-SERIE A-03032, and by Universidad Nacional de Rosario through project 80020220700042UR.